Police officer numbers in England and Wales

 Policing is local too, though.
 If you live in Merseyside, you won’t be directly affected by what’s happening to police numbers in Gwent.

 The staffing picture varies across the 43 police forces of England and Wales.
-51% of forces have gained officers in the year to March 2018, with Humberside Police seeing the biggest rise in numbers (a 9% increase).
-47% have lost officers, with West Mercia seeing the biggest drop (a 4% decrease).
-One force saw no change.
+27 forces have gained officers in the year to March 2019, with Kent Police seeing the biggest rise in numbers (a 9% increase).
+16 forces have lost officers, with Surrey seeing the biggest drop (a 6% decrease).
 You can check your area by looking at table H5 here, and to compare with previous years A1 of this House of Commons Library research.

 You might also care about the number of frontline officers.
 There’s no hard and fast definition of who fits that description.
 The official definition has changed several times.
 At the moment, officers are categorised as one of frontline (like response teams, neighbourhood policing and front desk roles), frontline support (such as intelligence), business support (such as training) or not coded (such as national policing).